James Hamilton, 3rd Earl of Arran: Queen Elizabeth

-Monsieur de Beaufort
+Journey of Monsieur de Beaufort

-When his father turned Protestant in June 1559, James was at his father's French estates at Châtellerault, perhaps at the Chateau de la Brelandiere, and became a fugitive from the French authorities.
-He made his way to safety in Switzerland by July, reportedly spending 15 days hiding in a wood on the way.
+At the end of May 1559, the English ambassador in Paris, Nicholas Throckmorton, discovered that Arran had declined an invitation to join festivities and tournaments at the French court.
+Throckmorton knew this was important, urged secrecy, and informed Elizabeth I. When it became known, in June 1559, that his father had become a Protestant, James was at his father's French estates at Châtellerault in Poitou, perhaps at the Chateau de la Brelandiere, and became a fugitive from the French authorities.
+He claimed to be harvesting timber in his woodlands.
+Men from the Garde Écossaise were sent to Châtellerault to search for him.

+James Hamilton made his way to safety in Switzerland by July, reportedly spending 15 days hiding in a wood on the way.
 His escape from France was masterminded by Elizabeth's counsellor William Cecil and the English ambassador in Paris, Nicolas Throckmorton.

-Hamilton went first to Geneva, then to Zurich where he was the guest of Peter Martyr, and then to Lausanne.
-There he met Thomas Randolph (alias Barnaby).
+James Hamilton went first to Geneva, then to Zurich where he was the guest of Peter Martyr, and then to Lausanne.
+Hamilton met Thomas Randolph alias Barnaby in Lausanne.
 They travelled incognito to England via Flanders.
-In London he stayed at Cecil's Westminster home.
-He had an interview with the Queen herself in the garden at Hampton Court.
+In London, he stayed at Cecil's Westminster home.
+James Hamilton had an interview with the Queen herself in the garden at Hampton Court.

 At the end of June 1559, Throckmorton wrote to Cecil describing how James had been unkindly handled in France.
 After James had left some of his Scots Guards had brawled with some French soldiers.
 One of the French commissioners charged with his arrest tried to apologise to Mary, Queen of Scots, as he was her close relation.
 Throckmorton heard that Mary had denounced James as an "arrant traitor," and he hoped that this news would advance pro-English policy in Scotland.
 Throckmorton hoped the Scottish bearer of the letter, Sandy Whytelaw, would do this, and though Whytelaw was not a friend of James's father, he would raise support for the marriage of James and Elizabeth.